 Many of us take our vehicle to the car wash and vacuum its interior with some regularity, but we don’t always think about deep-cleaning to remove dirt and germs.
 Cleaning a vehicle’s interior can be tricky business, too, because there are so many different materials and each one reacts to cleaning products differently.
 There are a few simple steps you can take to make sure that you’re cleaning your vehicle’s interior and doing so in a way that is both effective and safe.

 - How to change the oil in your car

 - How to defog the windows in your car

 What’s your goal?

 There are two avenues to consider here: Which products will clean your interior, and which products will sanitize your interior.
 Sanitizing is much more difficult than just cleaning, partly because removing viruses and bacteria is much harder and also because many of the products that actually work for sanitizing can be very damaging to the various materials in your vehicle’s interior.
-The good news is that many cleaning products have detergents that are safe for the interior and effective at killing viruses and bacteria.
+The good news is that many cleaning products and disinfecting wipes have detergents that are safe for the interior and effective at killing viruses and bacteria.

 Which cleaners to use

 Basic automotive cleaning wipes work very well to clean dirt and grime and usually have a mild detergent, which helps kill viruses and bacteria.
 If you don’t have a stash of car-cleaning products hanging around, you’re not completely out of luck.
 You can also repurpose other household cleaners to clean the leather upholstery in your car.
 Makeup removal wipes can work wonders on leather, because they usually contain some cleaning agent along with a moisturizer that will keep the organic materials from drying out.